CS21M013/cs6910_assignment2/README.md

 ```

 The preferred way to run this code is to upload it on google colab and run all the cells of Notebook sequentially.
-To run it in local machine, please install the above mentioned libraries adn then run the cells of Notebook sequentially.
+To run it in local machine, please install the above mentioned libraries and then run the cells of Notebook sequentially.